 - 1 cup part-skim shredded mozzarella cheese

-Heat olive oil in a large, deep skillet over medium high heat.
+Heat olive oil in a large skillet over medium high heat.

-Add the sausage to the skillet, chopped eggplant flesh, and garlic; season with parsley, thyme, salt and pepper, and saute until sausage is evenly browned.
+Break up the sausage with your fingers and add it to the skillet; stir in garlic and season with parsley, thyme, oregano, salt and pepper, and cook until sausage is evenly browned.
+About 6 minutes.

-Bake in the oven for 30 to 35 minutes, or until eggplant is tender.
+Bake in the oven for 25 to 30 minutes, or until eggplant is tender.

-Remove from oven and sprinkle cheese on top.
+Remove from oven and sprinkle cheese on top of each eggplant.

-Bake for another 5 minutes, or until the cheese has melted.
+Bake for another 5 minutes, or until cheese has melted.

 WW FREESTYLE POINTS: 4